Chromosomal Abnormalities

 • Down syndrome — also called trisomy 21 because it occurs when there’s an extra copy of chromosome 21 — which causes mild to moderate intellectual disability, typical facial features and, sometimes, birth defects.
 The range of intellectual disability in Down syndrome varies.

 • Trisomy 13 and trisomy 18, which happen when there’s an extra copy of chromosome 13 or chromosome 18.
-If it’s present, the pregnancy often ends in miscarriage.
-If the baby is born, he or she usually dies shortly after birth.
-Babies who survive have severe intellectual disability and health problems.
+If present, the pregnancy often ends in miscarriage.
+If the baby is born, he or she usually has severe intellectual disability and health problems and survival may be limited.

 • Sex chromosome differences.
 Most people who have an extra or missing sex chromosome don’t know it.
 Having a different number of sex chromosomes usually doesn’t cause serious problems with development or thinking.
 Some affected children may have learning disabilities and some affected people have infertility as adults.